matty-plumski/MattsResBazSite/content/post/rapoi_elements.md

 ---
-title: Linking Research outputs to Rāpoi
+title: Linking Research outputs to Rāpoi in Elements
 summary: Documentation on how to link research ouputs using Rāpoi to Elements profiles
 date: "2023-06-01T00:00:00Z"